jeungsook/cs135/_posts/2017-03-04-finished-grading-6.md

 3. In the subject line of the email you send to me (make sure the Exercise # is correct)

 It might be a good idea to create a "template" file with the first two taken care of so you don't forget (just make sure to change the Exercise #!)

+I sure as heck am not going to take OFF points if you have all three of these and the Exercise just happens to not ask for it that time.